FAIMS/mungoExport/README.md

 * Clone the repository
 * Set the fetch url to the https url for the repository in .git/config
 * Create a tarball (tar.gz) of the repository directory
-* Upload the tarball to the server through the plugins interface.
+* Upload the tarball to the server through the plugins interface
-* .

 ## This exporter contains the following features:
-* simplified attributes, without Annotation and Certainty values
+* Simplified attributes, without Annotation and Certainty values
-* data format: CSV, shapefile, sqlite database, photos with metadata
+* Output Data format: CSV, shapefile, sqlite database, photos with metadata

 ## Exporter Use Recommendations:
 * Immediate field use with [Lake-Mungo Module](https://github.com/FAIMS/Lake-Mungo)